 Wearing a helmet can dramatically reduce your risk of being injured or killed in a motorcycle accident.
 Unfortunately, even when motorcyclists do wear helmets and take other safety precautions, injuries and fatalities are still common accident outcomes.
 In fact, according to the Insurance Information Institute, “In 2014, motorcyclists were 27 times more likely than passenger car occupants to die in a crash per vehicle mile traveled, and almost five times more likely to be injured.”

-If one of your family members suffered a brain injury, bone fracture, back injury, neck injury (“whiplash”), or other type of injury due to a motorcycle crash in Dallas, Houston, Irving, Fort Worth, or Arlington, or if you lost a loved one in a fatal accident, the wrongful death attorneys of Queenan Law can fight for justice and compensation on your family’s behalf.
+If one of your family members suffered a brain injury, bone fracture, back injury, neck injury (“whiplash”), or other type of injury due to a motorcycle crash in Dallas, Houston, Irving, Fort Worth, or Arlington, or if you lost a loved one in a fatal accident, the Dallas wrongful death attorneys of Queenan Law can fight for justice and compensation on your family’s behalf.
 We have over 20 years of experience fighting to hold negligent drivers and auto parts manufacturers accountable for their dangerous, careless actions.